John has recycled metals most of his life and is fascinated by waste that has value. Recycling made him aware of its necessity—and worth.

 Contrasted to North American cold rolled steel, Chinese steel in the example above (a Minnesota office building) created the equivalent of 10,000 gallons of burnt gasoline.
-In general, Chinese steel pollutes on average 3 times the pollution of North American steel.
+In general, Chinese steel pollutes on average three times the pollution of North American steel.
 But of course, the Chinese steel is cheaper.
 When the total price of the purchase is taken into account, is it cheaper?

 Iron and Steel Recycling Facts

 - The United States discards enough iron and steel yearly to continuously supply all the auto makers in the entire nation.